johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

    }
    ```

-2. Response messages (coming from **Nest responders**)

-   Responses are wrapped in a structure we can depict as follows:
+1. Response messages (coming from **Nest responders**) are wrapped in a structure we can depict as follows:

    ```typescript
    {